-Providence has become the center of an emerging arts and entertainment community in New England .
-Established venues such as the award-winning Trinity Repertory Company, Providence Performing Arts Center and Veterans Memorial Auditorium are historic landmarks which now provide venues for Broadway musicals, seasonal ballets, opera, plays, concerts, and children's performances.
-The capital city is also known for its "up-and-coming" theatre such as Perishable Theatre , AS220 and the Black Repertory Company, as well as notable collegiate offerings such as Brown's Leeds Theatre, featuring contemporary play debuts and alternative performance art.
+Providence has become the center of an emerging arts and entertainment community in New England.
+Established venues such as the award-winning Trinity Repertory Company, Providence Performing Arts Center and Veterans Memorial Auditorium are historic landmarks that now provide venues for Broadway musicals, seasonal ballets, opera, plays, concerts and children's performances.
+The capital city is also known for its "up-and-coming" theatre such as AS220, Burbage Theatre and OUT LOUD Theatre, as well as notable collegiate offerings such as Brown's Leeds Theatre, featuring contemporary play debuts and alternative performance art.
 Providence is a haven for young artists, many of whom are alumni of the renowned Rhode Island School of Design, who have established galleries, art and specialty shops and theaters.
 Local arts attractions have collaborated to create a monthly "Gallery Night."
-A free art trolley loops throughout the city stopping at participating venues enabling visitors to experience first-hand Providence 's emerging arts and cultural community.
+A free art trolley loops throughout the city stopping at participating venues to enable visitors to experience firsthand Providence's emerging arts and cultural community.

-The original "diner" concept was born 125 years ago in Providence , Rhode Island when Walter Scott created a lunch cart to feed night workers.
-Today, some 2,500 old-style diners are still operating in America , Spain , Germany , England and Russia .
+The original "diner" concept was born 125 years ago in Providence, Rhode Island, when Walter Scott created a lunch cart to feed night workers.
 Rhode Island offers a rare glimpse at early Americana with 22 classic diners located throughout the state.
-These popular, one-of-a-kind eateries can include everything from authentic Jonnycakes at Jigger's Diner in East Greenwich, to a fresh turkey dinner at Bishop's 4th Street Diner in Newport, to a 'gut buster' Hot Dog at Haven Brothers -downtown Providence 's mobile city landmark.
+These popular, one-of-a-kind eateries can include everything from authentic jonnycakes at Jigger's Diner in East Greenwich, to a fresh turkey dinner at Bishop's 4th Street Diner in Newport, to a "gut buster" hot dog at Haven Brothers - downtown Providence's mobile city landmark.
 There is a comprehensive diner exhibit at the Johnson & Wales University Culinary Museum in Providence.